Prathamesh627/gamet-Assignment3/README.md

 - `question_1_model_9_code.ipynb`: It provides a detailed view of training the MLP model based on certain hyperparameters.
 In this case, *model 9* is trained wherein **ReLU** is used as an activation function, `block_size=16`, `emb_dim=128`, and `hidden_size=1024`.
 After training the model is saved as `.pth` file and its integer-to-string and string-to-integer mappings are stored `.pkl` files.
 Then, some specific words are chosen from the vocabulary and are visualized using 2-dimensional t-SNE.
 This shows how that model relates the chosen words from the vocabulary.
 - `requirements.txt`: It lists the requirements of modules required to implement the `app.py`.
 - `sherlock.txt`: It is a dataset on which the vocabulary has been built and the MLP model has been trained.
 Source: [Project Gutenberg](https://www.gutenberg.org/files/1661/1661-0.txt)

+**question2.ipynb** implements question 2 in which the XOR dataset is generated and learned with the models of MLP, MLP w/ L1 regularization, MLP w/ L2 regularization, and logistic regression.

+**quesion3.ipynb** implements question 3 wherein multiple models like MLP, Random Forest, and Logistic Regression are trained and tested on the MNIST dataset.
+F1-score, confusion matrices, and embedding visualizations are used for their comparative analysis.
+Further, the MLP is used to predict from the Fashion-MNIST dataset and visualize the embeddings.